dennerrondinely/dennerrondinely/README.md

 I'm Denner Rondinely, a passionate Front-end developer currently focusing on three main projects:

-- [Tailor](https://github.com/dennerrondinely/tailor) — A flexible UI component library with a focus on usability and theming.
+- [Tailor](https://github.com/dennerrondinely/tailor) — 🧵 Tailor is a utility-first component styling library that bridges Tailwind CSS and styled-components, enabling scalable and themeable UI development in React.
-- [Lemonade](https://github.com/dennerrondinely/lemonade) — A lightweight, customizable React state management tool.
+- [Lemonade](https://github.com/dennerrondinely/lemonade) — 🎨 A modern, vibrant dark theme for VS Code inspired by Atom Material — designed for readability, contrast, and elegance.
-- [Tail Aid](https://github.com/dennerrondinely/tail-aid) — A VS Code extension to enhance Tailwind CSS developer experience.
+- [Tail Aid](https://github.com/dennerrondinely/tail-aid) — 💡 VS Code extension to highlight Tailwind CSS classes by category, with tooltips and custom configurations — boost readability and productivity.

 Feel free to explore these projects on my GitHub!